nbicocchi/learn-microservices/modules/communication-sync/slides/4 - GraphQL.md

 ### Fragments
 Fragments in GraphQL are like reusable units of fields.
 They allow you to define a set of fields that you can include in multiple queries, mutations, or other fragments.
-Here's a breakdown of how fragments work in GraphQL:

 ```
 fragment PostFields on Post {
     id